Trash Cart Size Based on Household Size

 Compost carts (yard trimmings) are available in 24-, 64- and 96-gallon sizes.

 Cart dimensions are similar to trash.
-Click on links above.
+See more information below.

 Contact the City's Utility Billing Service at (650) 903-6317 to order or change residential service.

-On collection day, follow these instructions for setting out garbage, recycling and yard trimmings carts:
+On collection day, follow these instructions for setting out trash, recycling and compost carts:

-Homes use a 64- or 96-gallon recycling cart which is "split" into two sections: one side for newspaper and mixed paper (grey lid), and the other side for bottles and cans (blue lid).
+Homes use a 64- or 96-gallon recycling cart which is "split" into two sections: one side for mixed paper and cardboard (dark blue lid), and the other side for bottles and cans (light blue lid).
 The split-cart is collected with a fully-automated truck using a mechanical arm to empty carts.
 The truck is also split inside to keep paper and containers separated until unloaded at the SMaRT Station.

-Mountain View accepts the items listed below in the curbside recycling program.
+See What Goes Where for items accepted in the curbside recycling program.
 These items have enough market value to justify the costs of collection and processing as determined by our recycling processor, the SMaRT Station.
-However, other recyclables such as scrap metal or 5-gallon plastic buckets, may still be accepted but only through drop-off at the SMaRT Station Drop-Off Center.
-Items will be added to the list as markets develop and become sustainable.
-As of 2011, Smart Station no longer accepts plastic bags for recycling.
+Other recyclables may still be accepted at the SMaRT Station Drop-Off Center.
+Items will are added to the list as markets develop and become sustainable, check What Goes Where list for the most current list of accepted items.
+Note that SMaRT no longer accepts plastic bags for recycling.
 Please return your plastic bags directly to the grocery store and be sure to pick up an inexpensive reusable bag from the store for future shopping trips.
-See also detailed lists and charts about What's Recyclable.

 Information on what's accepted or not in the compost cart can be found at Yard Trimmings.